Hiroo Onoda: Later life

-Onoda, who had been declared dead by the Japanese government in 1959, received a hero's welcome upon his return to Japan in 1974.
-The Japanese government offered him a large sum of money in back pay, which he refused.
-When money was pressed on him by well-wishers, he donated it to Yasukuni Shrine.
+Onoda, who had been declared dead by the Japanese government in 1959, was the subject of widespread attention from the press and public upon his return to Japan in 1974.
+He was reportedly unhappy at receiving such attention and at what he saw as the withering of traditional Japanese values.
+He wrote No Surrender: My Thirty-Year War, an autobiography published in 1974.
+However, in 1976, Tsuda Shin, the book's ghostwriter, published the book The Imaginary Hero: Three Months with Officer Onoda, in which he stated that Onoda's autobiography was not a purely personal account but a carefully constructed narrative shaped by Onoda and Japanese publishing professionals.
+Furthermore, Tsuda stated that Onoda was aware the war had ended but chose to continue his violence on Lubang Island, adding that Onoda took pleasure in murder.
+He later expressed regret for his role in writing Onoda's book.

-Onoda was reportedly unhappy at receiving such attention and at what he saw as the withering of traditional Japanese values.
-He wrote No Surrender: My Thirty-Year War, a best-selling autobiography published in 1974.
-In April 1975, he followed the example of his elder brother Tadao and left Japan for Brazil, where he became a cattle farmer.
-He married in 1976 and assumed a leading role in the Colônia Jamic ("Jamic Colony"), a Japanese Brazilian community in Terenos, Mato Grosso do Sul.
-After reading about a case in which a Japanese teenager murdered his parents in 1980, Onoda returned to Japan in 1984 and established the Onoda Shizen Juku ("Onoda Nature School"), an educational camp for young people in Fukushima Prefecture.
+In April 1975, Onoda followed the example of his elder brother Tadao and left Japan for Brazil, where he became a cattle farmer.
+He married in 1976 and assumed a leading role in the Colônia Jamic, a Japanese Brazilian community in Terenos, Mato Grosso do Sul.
+After reading about a case in which a Japanese teenager murdered his parents in 1980, Onoda returned to Japan in 1984 and established the Onoda Shizen Juku, an educational camp for young people in Fukushima Prefecture.

 After the war, Filipino news media interviewed villagers who had lived on Lubang during Onoda's time in hiding and alleged that he and his men had killed up to thirty civilians.
-Onoda did not mention these deaths in his autobiography.
+Onoda had not mentioned these deaths in his autobiography, however.
 In 1996, he visited the town of Looc on Lubang after his wife Machie (née Honoku) arranged a US$10,000 scholarship donation on his behalf to the local school.
 The town council presented Onoda with a resolution asking him to compensate the families of seven people whom he had allegedly killed, and about fifty close relatives of the alleged victims staged a protest against his visit.

 After 1984, Onoda spent three months of the year in Brazil and the rest in Japan.
 For allowing the Brazilian Air Force to conduct training sessions on his land, he was awarded the Santos-Dumont Merit Medal on 6 December 2004.
 On 21 February 2010, the Legislative Assembly of Mato Grosso do Sul awarded him honorary citizenship.

-In 2006, his wife Machie became head of the conservative Japan Women's Association (J.W.A.), which had been established in 2001 by the ultranationalist organization Nippon Kaigi.
+In 2006, his wife Machie became head of the conservative Japan Women's Association, which had been established in 2001 by the ultranationalist organization Nippon Kaigi.

 Death

 On 16 January 2014, Onoda died of heart failure resulting from pneumonia at St. Luke's International Hospital in Tokyo.
-Chief Cabinet Secretary Yoshihide Suga commented on his death, saying "I vividly remember that I was reassured of the end of the war when Mr. Onoda returned to Japan".
+Chief Cabinet Secretary Yoshihide Suga commented on his death, saying, "I vividly remember that I was reassured of the end of the war when Mr. Onoda returned to Japan".